IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: AI Typology

 \section{AI Typology}

+In order to achieve increased transparency in our approach to an explainable ethical framework, we introduce a patient-centered classification of Artificial Intelligence use in healthcare.
+Research on patients' attitudes towards AI in healthcare has highlighted three common elements across surveys: \begin{enumerate} \item Pre-existing beliefs about a (healthcare) technology exist and affect its reception \cite{richardson2022framework}. \item Patients seem concerned about their ability to choose or communicate with their physician if AI is involved \cite{musbahi2021public,richardson2021patient}. \item Concerns about AI arise when there is little knowledge of its usage but are mitigated with improved knowledge communication \cite{musbahi2021public, richardson2021patient, richardson2022framework, scott2021exploring}. \end{enumerate}

+These items call attention to the crucial role communication and social interaction have in AI technology acceptance.
+To improve communication, we must first understand how and where AI is used in healthcare, i.e. refer to a healthcare AI typology.

-The more common AI typology in healthcare follows a classification based on input data type (structured and unstructured) and subsequent analytical method, or departmental use of AI (e.g. workflow, care).
-However, when it comes to implementing an ethical framework around AI structures, we need to understand when AI comes in direct contact with patients, or when it affects them indirectly, through its role as an enabling technology.
-We present a typology for AI in healthcare based on directedness of contact with patients, ergo facilitating ethical framework implementation in general, and ACIPS specifically.
+The more common AI typology in healthcare follows a classification based on input data type (structured and unstructured) and subsequent analytical method or departmental use of AI (e.g. workflow, care).
+However, when it comes to implementing an explainable ethical framework and behavioral protocol around AI social structures, we need to understand when AI comes in direct contact with patients or when it affects them indirectly through its role as an enabling technology. \Cref{tab:AItypology} presents a typology for AI in healthcare based on the amount of direct contact with patients.
+To the best of our knowledge, this is the first attempt at developing an AI typology that is patient-centered.
+Without a first attempt at recognizing the different ways and orders in which patients come in contact with AI in healthcare, we cannot begin to respond to the attitudinal issues raised above.

-We believe that the introduction of our AI typology system will allow us to focus on separate AI-enabled tools based on their functions in the healthcare context and how it changes physician-AI-patient interaction and allow us to specify how we would apply ACIPS to each respective context.
-For example, when selecting the pool of hospitals that we could work with in our experimental evaluation of the framework, using this system would first let us categorize what types of AI systems each hospital has implemented and allow us to focus on applying our ACIPS framework to comparable subsets.
+Moreover, the introduction of such a typology system will allow researchers to focus on separate AI-enabled tools based on their functions in the healthcare context and how it changes physician-AI-patient interaction.
+It is a stepping stone towards the implementation of a transparent (or explainable) behavioral and ethical protocol, namely IAC.
+Following an interaction-based typology lets us categorize AI systems in use across hospitals, regions, and countries and, importantly, draw parallels between successful and non-successful deployments within the context of AI-human-patient interaction.
+This type of identification is especially relevant when patients believe their ability to interact with their caregivers is harmed \cite{musbahi2021public, scott2021exploring}, and there is still a general preference for human interaction \cite{young2021patient}.